bluesNbrews/computerSystems/README.md

 Create a linked list using structures and memory allocation.
 Robust functionality includes find (O(n) time), print (O(n) time), insert at the head of the list (O(1) time), insert at a specified position in the list (O(1) time), delete a specified element (O(1) time), and modify values.

+### mult64bitX86_32.c

+Multiply two long long data types.
+The goal is to see the assembly code for this simple operation.

 ### stringReverse.c

 Write a program to reverse the order of a string.